 Women ages 19-59 should get about 18 mg of iron each day, which is about 10 more mg than is recommended for men.
 Note that pregnant women should intake 27 mg daily and about three-quarters of that iron should come from heme iron.

 Micro nutrient deficiencies have been associated with infertility.
+So, can anemia cause infertility?
 Iron deficiency anemia, specifically, may increase the risk of infertility.

 Iron deficiency has also been associated with anovulation (the lack of ovulation) and ovulatory disorder fertility.
 A 2006 study followed 18,555 pre-menopausal women with no history of infertility for 8 years to assess dietary intake and changes in fertility.
 This study found that women who took iron-containing supplements and ate iron-rich foods were at a significantly lower risk of ovulatory disorder infertility compared to those who didn't.